karl-rousseau/HybridTvViewer/README.md

 - CI+ HbbTV implementation is hereby emulated with a default code (can be customized)
 - Remote control colored keys will be mapped to specific keyboard keys (R,G,B,Y) and external Apple Remote Control will be taken into account (maybe also Win/LIRC)
 - A dedicated tab might be added in [Chrome Web Inspector](https://developer.chrome.com/devtools) for user debugging purpose
-- :warning: For developers, if you want to use this extension by yourself, you will need to unlock [NaCL feature](https://developer.chrome.com/native-client/devguide/devcycle/running#requirements) inside CHROME
+- :warning: For developers, if you want to use this extension by yourself, you will need to unlock [NaCL feature](https://developer.chrome.com/native-client/devguide/devcycle/running#requirements) in Chrome
 - :calendar: Soon this extension will be published on [CHROME store](https://chrome.google.com/webstore/category/extensions)

 ```